UAws/OpenVino-On-Aarch64/README.md

 # OpenVino-on-Aarch64

-### There is a project to build OpenVino on Ubuntu 20.04 LTS in Aarch64 Architecture docker image.
+### This is an automated continuous intergration pipeline which defines the process to build OpenVino 2021.4+ ARM64 docker image based on Ubuntu 20.04 LTS system in Aarch64 Architecture.

-### The performance of docker is closed to native in various aspects e.g. CPU, Disk and the docker adapted flexibility while building image on huge VM and running on the edges.
+### The performance of docker is closed to native in various aspects e.g. CPU, Disk .and the docker adapted flexibility while building image on huge VM and running on the edges.

 https://dominoweb.draco.res.ibm.com/reports/rc25482.pdf